-The Bibbulmun Track is for walkers only and is signposted with yellow triangular markers symbolising the Waugal, the rainbow serpent of the Aboriginal Dreaming.
-Trail markers are spaced up to 500m apart.
-They are more frequent when there is an intersection with other tracks or when the Track takes a turn.
+The Bibbulmun Track is signposted with yellow triangular markers symbolising the Waugal, the rainbow serpent of the Aboriginal Dreaming.
+These important trail markers are spaced up to 500m apart, becoming more frequent when there is an intersection or turn in the Track.

-The best times to walk the Bibbulmun Track are Spring through Autumn.
-As a general rule walking in the summer months is not recommended especially in the Northern section where the risk of bush fire is great and it is just too hot to be a pleasant experience.
-For a safe and enjoyable walk plan ahead, wear appropriate clothing & footwear, take adequate food and water and check out the weather and latest Track Conditions.
+The best times to walk the Bibbulmun Track are spring through autumn.
+As a general rule, walking in the summer months is not recommended.
+In particular, the risk of bush fire in the Northern section is great and it is often too hot to be a pleasant experience.
+For a safe and enjoyable walk, always plan ahead.
+For example, wear appropriate clothing and footwear, take adequate food and water and be sure to check the weather and latest Track Conditions.

-The Track follows the Murray River through the picturesque Murray Valley, through some beautiful jarrah/marri forests with expansive views over undulating farmland.
-There is a choice of walks in the area – enjoy a day walk and picnic at a typical Bibbulmun Track Campsite, stroll along the banks of the Murray River or experience an overnight camping adventure – the campsites are equipped with a rustic timber sleeping shelter, pit toilet, rainwater tank and tent sites.
+In Dwellingup, the Track follows the Murray River through the picturesque valley.
+Walkers enjoy a unique experience among the beautiful jarrah and marri forests with expansive views over undulating farmland.
+There's a choice of walks along the Track in Dwellingup.
+Start with a day walk and picnic at a typical Bibbulmun Track Campsite.
+Or, stroll along the banks of the Murray River or experience an overnight camping adventure.
+The campsites are equipped with a rustic timber sleeping shelter, pit toilet, rainwater tank and tent sites.

-Walkers can join the track in both north and south directions from the centre of Dwellingup.
-Directions are available from the Visitor Centre.
+Walkers can join the Bibbulmun Track in both north and south directions from the centre of Dwellingup.
+Helpful directions and Track Log Books are available at the Dwellingup Trails & Visitor Centre.

 Bibbulmun Name Origins